jimmyshen/firevswater/README.md

 - Only runs in 800x600, windowed mode.
 A one-ine change in the source code will allow you to run it in fullscreen.

-- At the moment, there is no way for you to exit the game except by clicking your system's native window exit control.
-If you choose to go fullscreen, you may want to add a keybinding into the code.

 - After a player wins, the game will wait for one more keypress before exiting completely.
 Thus, there is no way to "Play Again" within the